Insect Craft: Plastic Egg Tray Caterpillar

 NOTE: This craft is a collaboration between parent or caregiver and child and is suitable for kids about 6 and above, you may adapt the process to the skill or ability of the child.

 * Caterpillar Spots: If you want to use paper as spots on the caterpillar body, take a small coin and trace on construction paper in any color of choice, you may allow the child to decide on what colors to use.
 Fold paper several times to create multiple sections in it then trace small coin on top and cut pattern to reveal many circles in one cutting.
-Punch dots of paper using hole puncher to glue on top of big circle patterns or you may use sequins.
+You can also use about 25mm round hole puncher for convenience to create these large spot details on caterpillar body.
+Punch smaller dots of paper using regular hole puncher to glue on top of big circle patterns or you may use sequins.

 * paint egg container